Alpine thrush

 The alpine thrush (Zoothera mollissima) is a species of bird in the thrush family.

 Taxonomy and systematics

-The alpine thrush was formerly known as the plain-backed thrush until split into the Sichuan thrush and the newly discovered Himalayan thrush.
+The alpine thrush was formerly known as the plain-backed thrush, until the latter was split into the Alpine thrush, Sichuan thrush and the newly discovered Himalayan thrush.

 Distribution and habitat

 It is found from the north-western Himalayas to southern China.
 Its natural habitats are subtropical or tropical high-altitude shrubland and subtropical or tropical high-altitude grassland.